WWE News: Cain Velasquez Signs Very ‘Lucrative’ Deal With The Promotion

 — ESPN (@espn) October 11, 2019

-With this announcement, Velasquez has been officially removed from the UFC’s United States Anti-Doping Agency drug-testing pool.
+With this announcement, Velasquez has been formally removed from the UFC’s United States Anti-Doping Agency drug testing pool.
 At the same time, UFC also took him out of the official heavyweight rankings for the promotion.

-While Velasquez has officially signed with WWE for more than just the one match, another non-superstar has not gone that far.
+While Velasquez has officially signed with WWE for more than just one match, another non-superstar has not gone that far.

 Another match on the card for WWE Crown Jewel will have superstar Braun Strowman facing professional boxer Tyson Fury.
-The two exchanged words and went after one another on SmackDown last week and the battle continued on this week’s Monday Night Raw which set up the match.
+The two exchanged words and went after one another on SmackDown last week and the battle continued on this week’s Monday Night Raw, thus setting up the match.

-Velasquez joins Lesnar and Ronda Rousey as former UFC Champions who have signed with WWE after finishing their careers in the octagon.
+Velasquez joins Lesnar and Ronda Rousey as former UFC champions who have signed with WWE after finishing their careers in the octagon.
 Cain ended his MMA career with a record of 15-3 and two runs with the UFC Heavyweight Championship.

 Brock Lesnar has had an extremely successful career in WWE after finishing his time in UFC, and the same can be said for Rousey.
-Now, Cain Velasquez has officially signed his “lucrative” deal with the promotion and he’ll have his first match at Crown Jewel, but will he have the same kind of success?
+Now, Cain Velasquez has officially signed his “lucrative” deal with the promotion and he’ll have his first match at Crown Jewel, but whether he will have the same kind of success remains to be seen.